Juan Abelló: Art collector

 Abelló owns about 500 works of art, including pieces by Francisco Goya, El Greco, Edgar Degas, Pablo Picasso, Toulouse-Lautrec, Salvador Dalí, and Vincent van Gogh.

 Abello owns one of the last large triptychs painted by Francis Bacon, Triptych 1983 (1983), and a small triptych by Bacon, Three Studies for a Portrait of Peter Beard (1975).

 Personal life

-Abelló is married to Ana Isabel Gamazo y Hohenlohe-Langenburg, grand-daughter of Prince Max Egon of Hohenlohe-Langenburg.
+Abelló is married to Ana Isabel Gamazo y Hohenlohe-Langenburg, granddaughter of Prince Max Egon of Hohenlohe-Langenburg.
 They have four children.
 He is an avid deer hunter.